 Inmate dies in connection to COVID-19

 ASHLAND, Ky.
-(WSAZ) - An inmate that was held in the Federal Correctional Institution in Ashland has died in connection to the coronavirus.
+(WSAZ) - An inmate has passed away in connection to the coronavirus.

-According to the U.S. Department of Justice’s Federal Bureau of Prisons, the inmate tested positive on November 19.
-The inmate was placed in medical isolation.
+According to the U.S. Department of Justice Federal Bureau of Prisons, the inmate was 46 years old and being held at the Federal Correctional Institute in Ashland.

+Officials say on November 23, the inmate tested positive and was placed in medical isolation.

-On December 2, the inmate was taken to the hospital for further treatment.
+On November 27, he was taken to the hospital due to shortness of breath and weakness.

-The inmate, who had long-term pre-existing medical conditions, passed away on December 10.
-He was 79 years old.
+On December 11, the inmate died.
+The U.S. Department of Justice Federal Bureau of Prisons says he did have long-term pre-existing medical conditions.

 Copyright 2020 WSAZ.
 All rights reserved.